 Let start off with some truth right off the bat.
 I am not an expert.
 I haven’t sold a million copies of anything or raked in thousands of dollars worth of profitability from a thriving business that I’ve started from the ground up.
-I am a girl with a dream who has grown up to accomplished things while never growing out of my child-like fantasy to make the world a better place.
-Who one day decided to follow that dream and never turn back.
-I decided that I could no longer settle for the mediocre and crossed over to a small group of people that I call: DREAMERS WHO DO.
+I am a girl with a dream who has grown up to accomplish things while never growing out of my child-like fantasy to make the world a better place.
+One day I decided that embracing change and following my dream was the only thing I could do, and I’ve never turned back.

 In the past, I’ve thrown myself into a number of “opportunities” in the form of jobs, internships, contracted positions and careers.
-En tandem, I have spent an uncountable number of hours mindlessly scrolling through every social media platform, downing bottles of wine with friends on any given night and finding excuses of why I “can’t do” (fill in the blank with X, Y or Z reason here).
+I have spent an uncountable number of hours mindlessly scrolling through every social media platform, downing bottles of wine with friends on any given night and finding excuses of why I “can’t do” (fill in the blank with X, Y or Z reason here).
 Life for a while seemed a bit like I was stuck on a hamster wheel, running just to keep it spinning and keep my mind occupied with pointless activities.

 Does this sound familiar?
 Probably so, because I’m a little like you.